treboryatska/gitdao/README.md

 The idea is that the DAO is the owner of the repository.
 The `% of total points` are the `%` of your ownership of the DAO.

+This information will be refreshed every a certain period of time (for example, every month or every release) and the DAO will distribute the tokens to the contributors based on their contribution on the main branch.

 ## Weighted Points

 The points are calculated as follows: